fostering our future

 Attract: By 2028, we will inspire 1,000 new and diverse minds.

 Develop: By 2028 we will have 1,000 people on learning journeys.

 Retain: By 2028, communities will value the important work public works professionals do.

 Several options were considered before establishing a preferred way forward.
-Critical consideration was given to the Commerical and Financial cases, which are typically overlooked.
+Extra consideration was given to the Commercial and Financial cases, which are typically overlooked.
 Above all, the programme needed to be deliverable.

 Several of the initiatives have since received external investment from willing partners.
 Two of particular note are: